This show is part of our

 A cancellation notice will be posted on this website, as well as:

-The Zeiterion prohibits cameras, sound recorders, and video equipment at performances, unless otherwise stated by the artist.
+The Zeiterion prohibits cameras, sound recorders, and video equipment at performances.

-Patrons are welcome to take photos before and after a show.
+Patrons are welcome to take photos from mobile devices before and after a show.

 Include your accessibility requests at time of reservation or purchase.